Vanjoseluis/Academic_Projects/Linux_TheConstruct_Project/README.md

 #
 This project is licensed under the MIT License.
 See the LICENSE file for details.
-Made with 🐚 and ❤️ for educational robotics.
+Made with ❤️ for educational robotics.